core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 |       |       |         |

+(*)  Sent over unicast, and protected with Group OSCORE end-to-end
+     between the server and the clients.

-(*) Sent over IP multicast to GROUP_ADDR:GROUP_PORT and protected
+(**) Sent over IP multicast to GROUP_ADDR:GROUP_PORT, and protected
      with Group OSCORE end-to-end between the server and the clients.

 ~~~~~~~~~~~
 {: #example-proxy-oscore title="Example of group observation with a proxy and Group OSCORE"}